aosabook/500lines/async-web-server/writeup.md

 ### Understanding the Expanders

 If you're more interested in the server proper, skip the next few sections.
-The first thing we're going to do is dissect the code that generates the above expansions, then diving into the internal representation of a bunch of different HTTP-related constructs.
+The first thing we're going to do is dissect the code that generates the above expansions, then dive into the internal representation of a bunch of different HTTP-related constructs.
 We'll start from the end again.
 In this case, the end of `define-handler.lisp`

 	(defmacro define-closing-handler ((name &key (content-type "text/html")) (&rest args) &body body) `(bind-handler ,name (make-closing-handler (:content-type ,content-type) ,args ,@body)))